NLnetLabs/ploutos/docs/README.md

 - **The starter workflow:** If you already know how to use this workflow but just want to quickly add it to a new project you might find the [starter workflow](../starter_workflow.md) helpful _(**only** visible to NLnet Labs GitHub organization members unfortunately)_.

-- **The template repository:** The https://github.com/NLnetLabs/ploutos-template/ repository contains a template from which you can create your own repository with sample input files and workflow invocation to get started with the Ploutos workflow.
+- **The demo template:** This [template](template/README.md) can be used to create your own repository with sample input files and workflow invocation to get started with the Ploutos workflow.

 - **Examples of the workflow in use:** This documentation contains some limited examples but if you're looking for real world examples of how to invoke and configure the Ploutos workflow take a look at the [projects that are already using the Ploutos workflow](https://github.com/NLnetLabs/.github/network/dependents).